 The population of Kharkov (in October, 2008) was 1 453,1 people.
 Kharkiv has a rich cultural, scientific, educational, transport and industrial life.
 City hosts hundreds of industrial companies.
 Even during the crisis the city is developing.
 New hotels are being built.

 Transport system of Kharkov is one of the best in Ukraine.
-Now, during preparation to Euro 2012, city government repaired many roads and changed some of marshrutka on central streets to make the traffic less heavy.
+During preparation to Euro 2012, city government repaired many roads and changed some of marshrutka on central streets to make the traffic less heavy.
 Kharkiv metro is 35 km long and has 28 stations.
-There were new fast trains laucnhed to connect major cities of Ukraine.
+There were new fast trains laucnhed to connect major cities of Ukraine (Kyiv, Donetsk, Lviv).

 Kharkov Airport has been renovated and new connections are being launched almost every half a year.